Data Frames - Part 2

 show()

-When plotting the data against each other in pairs (lower row), data column 3 versus column 4 (left) and column 5 versus 3 (right) both show a fairly uniform circular distribution of points.
+When plotting the data against each other in pairs (as displayed in the bottom row of the figure), data column 3 plotted against column 4 (left) and column 5 against 3 (right) both show a fairly uniform circular distribution of points.
 This is what would be expected if the data in the two columns were independent of each other.

-In contrast, column 4 versus 5 (centre) shows an elliptic, pointed shape along the main diagonal.
-This shows that something particular goes on between these data sets.
+In contrast, column 4 against 5 (centre, bottom) shows an elliptical, pointed shape along the main diagonal.
+This shows that there is a clear relationship between these data.
 Specifically, it indicates that the two variables recorded in these columns (indices 4 and 5) are not independent of each other.
-They are more similar than would be expected for independent variables.
+They exhibit more similarity than would be expected of independent variables.

-In this lesson we aim to get an overview of the similarities in a data set.
-We first introduce bivariate visualisation using Matplotlib.
-Then we use Numpy functions to calculate correlation coefficients and the correlation matrix as an introduction to multivariate analysis.
-Combined with the basic statistics obtained in the previous lesson we can get a good overview of a high-dimensional data set before applying machine learning algorithms.
+In this lesson, we aim to obtain an overview of the similarities in a dataset.
+We will firstly introduce bivariate visualisation using Matplotlib.
+We will then go on to demonstrate the use of NumPy functions in calculating correlation coefficients and obtaining a correlation matrix, as a means of introducing multivariate analysis.
+Combined with the basic statistics covered in the previous lesson, we can obtain a good overview of a high-dimensional dataset, prior to the application of machine learning algorithms.

 Univariate properties

-For recordings of variables that are contained e.g. in the columns of a dataframe, we often assume the independence of samples: the measurement in one row does not depend on the recording in another row.
-Therefore all results of the features obtained e.g. under describe will not depend on the order of the rows.
-Also, while the numbers obtained from different rows can be similar (or even the same) by chance, there is no way to predict the values in one row from the values of another row.
+For recordings of variables that are contained, for example, in the columns of a DataFrame, we often assume the independence of samples: the measurement in one row does not depend on the recording present in another row.
+Therefore results of the features obtained under the output of the describe function, for instance, will not depend on the order of the rows.
+Also, while the numbers obtained from different rows can be similar (or even the same) by chance, there is no way to predict the values in one row based on the values of another.

-When comparing different variables arranged in columns, in contrast, this is not necessarily so.
-(We assume here that they are consistent, e.g. all values in a single row obtained from the same subject.)
-The values in one column can be related to the numbers in another column and specifically they can show degrees of similarity.
-If, for instance, we have a number of subjects investigated some of who have an inflammatory disease and some of who are healthy controls, an inflammatory marker might be increased in the diseased subjects.
+Contrastingly, when comparing different variables arranged in columns, this is not necessarily the case.
+Let us firstly assume that they are consistent: that all values in a single row are obtained from the same subject.
+The values in one column can be related to the numbers in another column and, specifically, they can show degrees of similarity.
+If, for instance, we have a number of subjects investigated (some of whom have an inflammatory disease and some of whom are healthy controls) an inflammatory marker might be expected to be elevated in the diseased subjects.
 If several markers are recorded from each subject (i.e. more than one column in the data frame), the values of several inflammatory markers may be elevated simultaneously in the diseased subjects.
 Thus, the profiles of these markers across the whole group will show a certain similarity.

-The goal of multivariate data analysis is to find out whether similarities (or, in general, any relationships) between recorded variables exist.
+The goal of multivariate data analysis is to find out whether or not any relationships exist between recorded variables.

-Let us first import a demo data set and check its basic statistics.
+Let us first import a demonstration dataset and check its basic statistics.

-For a work through example, let us work with the ‘patients’ data set.
-We import the data from the .csv file using read_csv from Pandas into a dataframe.
-We then check the number of columns and rows using the len function.
-We also check the data type of each column to find out which columns can be used for quantitative analysis.
+For a work-through example, we can start with the ‘patients’ dataset.
+Let’s firstly import the data from the .csv file using the function read_csv from Pandas and load this into a DataFrame.
+We can then assess the number of columns and rows using the len function.
+We can also determine the data type of each column, which will reveal which columns can be analysed, quantitatively.

 PYTHON